 The thing about halibut is that if it is good quality, it really don’t need anything at all.
 The pesto cream sauce was mild and allowed the halibut taste to come through.
 I also like the combo of dill and mint in the pesto and I will have to try it again, maybe on some salmon.

 Many of us do not have access to a high quality fish market, but if you have a Whole Foods in your area, you have access to good seafood.
 That goes for many other supermarkets as well, Frozen or previously-frozen is not a sign of bad quality, ask any fisherman.
 Most of them have their freezer filled with fish.
 When in doubt ask the fishmonger about what they are selling, if they don’t know what they are selling move on to the frozen section.
-And if the frozen section lets you down, maybe it’s time to start buying your seafood online.
+If the frozen section is letting you down, maybe it’s time to start buying your seafood online.